nmhall/project/documents/final.md

 artifacts of programming languages that have no actual bearing on what the user is trying to communicate through their program.

+The syntax of our language helps programmers far more than a general purpose programming language.
+Ultimately, there is nothing like our language in existance.
+It is possible for a user to write an AI for spring in a "general purpose programming language" like Java.
+But it would be incredibly inconvenient.

 #### What is the basic computation that your language performs (i.e., what is the computational model)?

 The basic computation is matching a single user-supplied condition internally in a game, and having the AI behave according to the corresponding user-supplied behavior.
-These are combined together to form an actual AI capable of playing a simple RTS (admittedly probably not very well).
+These are combined together to form an actual AI capable of playing a simple RTS.

 #### What are the basic data structures in your DSL, if any?
 How does a the user create and manipulate data?